ooliver1/wrangler-typescript/README.md

-# nextcord.gay
+# wrangler-typescript

-A cloudflare worker to use the user-agent for ~~rickrolling~~ without a discord embed
+My personal template for workers - esbuild and jest